vuetifyjs/vuetify/packages/docs/src/pages/en/components/app-bars.md

 #### Prominent

-An `v-app-bar` with the `prominent` prop can opt to have its height shrunk as the user scrolls down.
+An `v-app-bar` with the `density="prominent"` prop can opt to have its height shrunk as the user scrolls down.
 This provides a smooth transition to taking up less visual space when the user is scrolling through content.
-Shrink height has 2 possible options, **dense** (48px) and **short** (56px) sizes.
+Shrink height has 2 possible options, **compact** (48px) and **comfortable** (56px) sizes.

 <example file="v-app-bar/prop-prominent" />